Wonder Women Have Their Backs Covered with This Edgy Trick

-Aspiring Wonder Women of the world are taking their cues from one already-iconic scene in Patty Jenkins's blockbuster superhero film and copying the costuming — with edgy results.
+Aspiring Wonder Women of the world are taking their cues from one already-iconic scene in Patty Jenkins' blockbuster superhero film and copying the costuming — with edgy results.

-In one of Gal Gadot's bolder moments onscreen as the Amazonian princess, she enters a German-held gala equipped only with a stunning blue ball gown and her sword, called God Killer, sheathed expertly in the space between her bare shoulder blades.
+In one of Gal Gadot's most notable moments onscreen as the Amazonian princess, she enters a gala equipped only with a stunning blue ball gown and her sword, called God Killer, sheathed expertly in the space between her bare shoulder blades.
 It's a dramatic visual, and one that has captivated audiences.
 It's also inspired a number of women to test out her sword-carrying technique for themselves, recreating the unusual hold while dressed up in their Wonder Woman finest.

 Using the #WWGotYourBack hashtag, many are submitting their looks to Twitter, showing that just like Gadot demonstrated, it is indeed possible to be black-tie appropriate and ready for battle at the same time.
 (Just don't try sitting down.)